johnsherlock/munzo/README.md

 # Munzo

 Simple project to automate downloading a transaction report from 365online in order to run some reports on daily activity.
-Very much a work in progress.

 Due to the lack of API from BOI, download of the transactions has to be performed by opening a headless browser (Puppeteer), logging into 365online, navigating to the transactions screen and exporting the latest transactions as CSV.